ungtb10d/shitty/docs/glossary.rst

 .. envvar:: SSH_ASKPASS

    Specify the program for SSH to ask for passwords.
-When this is set, :doc:`ssh kitten </kittens/ssh>` will use this environment variable by default.
-See :opt:`askpass <kitten-ssh.askpass>` for details.
+When this is set, :doc:`ssh shitten </kittens/ssh>` will use this environment variable by default.
+See :opt:`askpass <shitten-ssh.askpass>` for details.

 .. envvar:: KITTY_CLONE_SOURCE_CODE